-The information in this fact sheet forms part of the GSA product disclosure statement (PDS) dated 30 September 2023.
+The information in this fact sheet forms part of the GSA Product Disclosure Statement (PDS) dated 1 February 2025.
 You should consider the PDS and this fact sheet before making any decision about whether to acquire or continue to hold an account in the GSA.
 The PDS is available online at resolutionlife.com.au/gsa.

-The GSA is part of the National Mutual Retirement Fund (NMRF, the Fund).
-Equity Trustees Superannuation Limited (ETSL) ABN 50 055 641 757 AFSL No. 229757 RSE Licence No. L0001458 is the trustee of the Fund has issued the PDS and this fact sheet.
-ETSL is referred to as 'trustee', 'we' or 'us' in this fact sheet.
+The GSA is part of the National Mutual Retirement Fund ABN 76 746 741 299 (NMRF or the Fund).
+Equity Trustees Superannuation Limited (ETSL) ABN 50 055 641 757, AFSL No. 229757, RSE Licence No. L0001458 is the Trustee of the Fund and has issued the PDS and this fact sheet.
+ETSL is referred to as 'Trustee', 'we' or 'us' in this fact sheet.

 Except as expressly disclosed in the PDS or this fact sheet, no company or person guarantees the performance of this super product, any particular rate of return or the repayment of capital.
-Neither Resolution Life Australasia Limited (Resolution Life) or any of the investment managers Resolution Life chooses to manage the underlying assets for GSA:
+Neither Resolution Life or any of the investment managers Resolution Life chooses to manage the underlying assets for GSA: